wachidsusilo/Weva/README.md

 # WEVA Textiles Website Clone using ReactJS

-This project is a clone of WEVA Textiles Website.
+This project is a clone of WEVA Textile Website.
 Recreated using ReactJS.

 ## Runing Project